dominicprice/endplay/README.md

 ### Building the documentation

 The documentation is semi-auto generated with sphinx.
-To build it, `cd` into the root directory and then run
+To build it, ensure that *endplay* is installed and then `cd` into the root directory and then run

 ```bash
 cd docs